 The risks are further exacerbated within confined spaces such as tanks, vessels, silos, storage bins, hoppers, and vaults ‘ common steel structures desperately in need of corrosion protection found in most industrial facilities.
 Confined spaces are not only known to accumulate toxic, flammable, and even explosive fumes and dust, but the very act of application of traditional coatings presents its own serious risks.

-The problem stems from the application of carbon-based coatings, which include commonly-used polymers, polyureas, and urethanes.
+The problem stems from the application of carbon-based coatings through spray booths, which include commonly-used polymers, polyureas, and urethanes.
 These coatings off-gas hazardous VOCs and Hazardous Air Pollutants (HAPs) during, and after, application, which can cause irritation of eyes, nose, threat and/or respiratory tract, headaches, nausea, lightheadedness, memory impairment or even unconsciousness to exposed personnel or contractors.

 Furthermore, when applied with a spray gun atomized coatings that have low flash points can create a fire or even explode.
 Given that plural component spray equipment utilizes electrical elements as well as heat, the equipment itself can pose a risk in such an environment.